History of Lahore in Timeline

 On June 5, 2003, Lahore recorded its highest temperature at 50.4 °C (122.7 °F).

-In 2003, Allama Iqbal International Airport opened a new passenger terminal, replacing the old terminal, which then became a VIP and Hajj lounge.
+In 2003, a new passenger terminal was opened at Allama Iqbal International Airport, replacing the old terminal which was then repurposed as a VIP and Hajj lounge.

 January 2005: First Lahore Marathon